eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 WAN Participant Server
 ----------------------

-This Participant is configured by a name, a type and listening addresses where this Participant will expect data from other remote WAN Participant Clients.
+This Participant is configured with a name, a type and the listening addresses where it will expect data from other remote WAN Participant Clients.
 This Participant act as a Server only to receive the discovery data from other WAN Participants.
-Once the connection has been established, the communication will be symmetrical (except in TCP case, that this Participant will work as TCP Server).
+Once the connection has been established, the communication will be symmetrical (except in TCP case, in which case this Participant will work as TCP Server).

 .. literalinclude:: ../../resources/examples/wan_server.yaml